PHP and Security: Protecting Web Applications

 “All input is evil until proven otherwise.”

-By rigorously validating and sanitizing user input, you can protect your PHP web applications from a high number of potential threats.
+By rigorously validating and sanitizing user input, you can protect your PHP web applications from numerous potential threats.

 Using Secure Authentication and Authorization Methods